IvanDeus/DiscordActivity-Metronome-ts/README.md

 A simple metronome app that runs inside **Discord Voice Channels** as an embedded Activity, using a **Bun backend** and **SQLite** for storing user BPM preferences.

-> Works only inside Discord as an Activity and requires HTTPS/WSS access.
+> Works only inside Discord as an Activity

 ---